Last Updated: May 20, 2021

-WorkSafeBC (WSBC) consults with and educates employers and workers on safe work practices.
-It also monitors compliance with the Occupational Health and Safety Regulation and the Workers Compensation Act.
+WorkSafeBC (WSBC) consults with and educates employers and workers about safe work practices.
+It also enforces the Occupational Health and Safety Regulation and the Workers Compensation Act.

-Compensation for workers who have been injured or become ill on the job through
+Compensation is available for workers who have been injured or become ill on the job.
+Some of the ways WSBC compensates workers include:

 - Adjudicating illness and injury claims that arise out of and during employment